Rygorazd/architecture-center/docs/framework/security/design-storage-encryption.md

 **Does the workload communicate over encrypted network traffic only?**
 ***

 Any network communication between client and server where man-in-the-middle attack can occur, must be encrypted.
-All website communication should use HTTPS, no matter the perceived sensitivity of transferred data.
-Man-in-the-middle attacks can occur anywhere on the site, not just login forms.
+All website communication should use HTTPS protocol, no matter the perceived sensitivity of transferred data.
+Man-in-the-middle attacks can occur anywhere on the site, not just in the login forms.

 This mechanism can be applied to use cases such as:
 - Web applications and APIs for all communication with clients.